RobinRadic/swiftapi/README.md

 Installation
 ----
-Just drop the built jar file into your `plugins/` directory on the server, and restart the server.
+Just drop the jar file into your `plugins/` directory on the server, and restart the server.

 Configuration